openintents/openintents/NotePad/readme.txt

 - hide Update menu item if Android Market or aTrackDog are present.
 - compatible with various screen sizes.
+- add fast scroll bar.
+- hide Update menu item if Market or aTrackDog are present.
+- add support for MyBackupPro.

 ---------------------------------------------------------
 release: 1.1.1